-A school called police after a kindergartener with Down syndrome pointed a finger gun at her teacher.
+A school called police after a kindergartner with Down syndrome pointed a finger gun at her teacher.
 The girl's mom says they went too far

 "It was very clear from the beginning that she didn't understand what she was saying," Gaines told CNN affiliate KYW.
 "Her having Down syndrome is one aspect of it, but I'm sure most six year olds don't understand what that means."

 She said police filed a report on the incident that mentioned Margot by name.
-Tredyffrin police didn't immediately respond to CNN's requests for comment.
+Tredyffrin police didn't immediately respond to CNN's requests for comment, but the school district told CNN that police didn't create criminal or juvenile records for Margot.

 Her mother wants clearer school safety protocol